 The new site offers short lessons in a wide range of circle-economy related subjects such as:

-- understanding the role of nutrients
+understanding the role of nutrients

-- the three key elements of the circular economy
+the three key elements of the circular economy

 seven points of intersection

 putting circularity into the balance sheet

 policy makers: matching market based instruments and the demands of the circular economy

 We did the following thought experiment: we replaced the word growth or economic growth with peace in excerpts from statutes and statements from some main global organisations.
 Take a look.
 Is it in improvement?
 Maybe you agree with us that Peace is the thing we need to focus on!

 Business schools purvey the amassed experience of successful entrepreneurs from the last few hundred years.
 The problem with that is this experience is based on the availability of increasingly vast quantities of energy and cheap raw materials, along with licence to basically release waste straight out into the environment.
 This two century’s worth of “business” experience treats nature as an unlimited resource store and waste dump.
 An out-of-date mindset.
 We have moved on.
 There is a need for a new way of doing business: a system that takes into account the limitations of the planet and needs to maintain human well-being.
 That system is called circular economy.
 Continue reading “OPINION: Business as usual destroys more capital than it creates.”